-Schizophrenia-Present and Lifetime version (K- SADS-PL).
-Twenty-six children with ASD (24 boys and 2 girls, mean age: 6.0 ± 1.8 years).
+age: $8.2 \pm 1.6$ years) were examined.
+They were diagnosed by a board certified child and adolescent psychiatrist using DSM-IV diagnostic criteria, Korean version of ADHD rating scale IV (K-ARS) and, Korean version of Kiddie-Schedule for Affective Disorders and Schizophrenia-Present and Lifetime version (K-SADS-PL).
+Twenty-six children with ASD (24 boys and 2 girls, mean age: $6.0 \pm 1.8$ years).
 They were diagnosed by the Korean version of the Autism Diagnostic Interview-Revised (K-ADI-R) and the Korean version of the Autism Diagnostic Observation Schedule (ADOS).
-The pediatric controls comprised 11 children (7 boys and 4 girls, mean age: 9.7 ± 2.5 years).
+The pediatric controls comprised 11 children (7 boys and 4 girls, mean age: $9.7 \pm 2.5$ years).
 They visited our clinic but failed to meet the criteria of any psychiatric disorder or visited a Child and Adolescent Psychiatric Outpatient Clinic of Seoul National University Hospital for IQ evaluation only.
 This study was approved by the Institutional Review Board of Seoul National University College of Medicine.

-B. PET image acquisition and preprocessing
+B. PET Image Acquisition and Preprocessing

-All PET scans were obtained using an ECAT EXACT 47 (Siemens-CTI, Knoxville, USA) PET scanner with an intrinsic resolution of 5.2 mm FWHM.
-An emission scan was obtained with FDG dose of 0.3 mCi/kg for 30 minutes during resting state, after a transmission scan measured by 68Ge rod sources for attenuation correction.
+All PET scans were obtained using an ECAT EXACT 47 (Siemens-CTI, Knoxville, TN) PET scanner with an intrinsic resolution of 5.2 mm full-width at half-maximum (FWHM).
+An emission scan was obtained with FDG dose of 0.3 mCi/kg for 30 min during resting state, after a transmission scan measured by 68 Ge rod sources for attenuation correction.
 All participants were scanned under normal environmental noise of the scanner room.
 A filtered back-projection algorithm (Shepp-Logan filter at a cutoff frequency of 0.3 cycles/pixel as $128 \times 128 \times 47$ matrices of size $2.1 \times 2.1 \times 3.4$ mm) was used for transaxial image reconstruction.
-PET images were spatially normalized to the Korean standard template space after converting to Analyze format and smoothed with a Gaussian filter of 16 mm FWHM using Statistical Parametric Mapping (SPM 2, University College of London, UK), implemented in the Matlab 6.5 (Mathworks Inc., USA) environment [62].
+PET images were spatially normalized to the Korean standard template space after converting to Analyze format and smoothed with a Gaussian filter of 16 mm FWHM using Statistical Parametric Mapping (SPM 2, University College of London, London, U.K.), implemented in the Matlab 6.5 (Mathworks Inc., Natick, MA) environment [62].
 To minimize the any ethnic differences, we used Korean standard PET and MR templates developed using the normal Korean volunteers [62].
-The procedure for obtaining the FDG-values from 103 ROIs is as follows:
+The procedure for obtaining the FDG-values from 103 ROIs is as follows.

-- 1) The ROIs were manually parcellated in high resolution MRI and the weighted probabilities of ROIs were estimated based on the population. - 2) The ROIs drown in MR image were warped into Korean PET template registered to Korean MR template, which is called as Korean statistical probabilistic anatomical map (KSPAM).
+- The ROIs were manually parcellated in high resolution MRI and the weighted probabilities of ROIs were estimated based on the population. - 2) The ROIs drown in MR image were warped into Korean PET template registered to Korean MR template, which is called as Korean statistical probabilistic anatomical map (KSPAM).
 It provides effective tools for quantifying the regional intensity of FDG uptake of PET data.
-In this way, we have probabilistic ROIs in PET template space. - 3) All PET images were then normalized to PET template using the affine transformation. - 4) The FDG-value of ROI in PET template space were extracted by the weighted averaging with the weights given by the weighted probability.
+In this way, we have probabilistic ROIs in PET template space.